Skip to content

 For a more in-depth look, check out my: How To Use And Shave With A Shavette Guide.

-In fact, my specific shaving style with a shavette means I can shave every other day without a five o’clock shadow showing at all showing it at all.
+In fact, my specific shaving style with a shavette means I can shave every other day without a five o’clock shadow showing at all.

 The small size of the cutting edge and style of shaving is great for getting in at the really close places like your mustache, chin, and sideburn areas.
-It’s great for touch ups and going back over problem spaces when you need to make sure everything is nice and smooth.
-Great for when you are really needing to look sharp, like for a job interview, presentation, or date night.
+It’s great for touch-ups and going back over problem spaces when you need to make sure everything is nice and smooth.
+Great for when you really need to look sharp, like for a job interview, presentation, or date night.

-The Shavette cutting edge is also small, so you might find yourself needing to make more passes to cover your face.
-For those of us fat-faced guys, that means more of a chance you might accidently cut yourself.
+The shavette cutting edge is also small, so you might find yourself needing to make more passes to cover your face.
+For those of us fat-faced guys, that means more of a chance you might accidentally cut yourself.

 Safety Razor

-Safety Razor shaving is more intuitive than using a shavette and safety razor.
+Safety razor shaving is more intuitive than using a shavette.

 The major upside to using the safety razor in this instance is that I can go faster when I am shaving.
-This means I can make quicker strokes and get everything done faster with less chance to cut myself.
+This means I can make quicker strokes and get everything done faster with less chance of cutting myself.

 This is all thanks to the comb innovation on the safety razor.